The 1986 Gale Street Murders Haunted Community For One Long Week Before Charles Fedora Was Arrested

 In another incident, a reporter visited a Gale Street residence near the scene of the murder, only to find the person had a double-barreled shotgun opened for loading.

-The city of Watertown was on edge, to say the least, or as the one column pointed out: Hysteria.
+The city of Watertown was on edge, to say the least, or as one column pointed out, Hysteria.
 The Daily Times would further report–

 The issue of police withholding information about the Gale Street murders was mentioned briefly during Friday’s executive committee meeting of the Fort Drum Steering Council.